MicrosoftDocs/architecture-center/docs/vm/iaas-baseline-content.md

 Your workload will dictate your final metrics to monitor on disks, but most IaaS architectures will have some mix of the following common key metrics.
 Beyond these, you’ll want to bring in items that represent where your application is most sensitive.

 When designing your monitoring solution be aware that there is an Azure platform perspective on managed disks and there is the Guest OS perspective on the managed disks.
 The Azure-platform perspective represents the type of metrics that a SAN operator would view, regardless of what workloads are connected.
 The guest-perspective represents the type of metrics that the workload operator would view, regardless of the underlying disk technology.
-In Azure, workload teams have the responsibility of monitoring both as part of their solution:
+In Azure, workload teams have the responsibility of monitoring both as part of their solution.

-- Platform perspective
+##### Platform perspective

-  - The data disk performance (IOPS and throughput) metrics can be looked at individually (per disk) or rolled up to all disks attached to a VM.
+The data disk performance (IOPS and throughput) metrics can be looked at individually (per disk) or rolled up to all disks attached to a VM.
 Both perspectives can be critical in troubleshooting a potential performance issue, as both the individual disks and the VM can cap total performance.

-  - To troubleshoot suspected or alert on pending disk capping, use the *Storage IO utilization* metrics, which provide consumed percentage of the provisioned throughput for both virtual machines and disks.
-  - If your architecture uses bursting for cost optimization, then you’ll want to monitor your *Credits Percentage* metrics.
+To troubleshoot suspected or alert on pending disk capping, use the *Storage IO utilization* metrics, which provide consumed percentage of the provisioned throughput for both virtual machines and disks.
+If your architecture uses bursting for cost optimization, then you’ll want to monitor your *Credits Percentage* metrics.
 Running out of credits can be expected result, as consistently having left over credits is a sign that further cost optimization could occur on that disk.
 Meaning if you are using bursting as part of your cost optimization strategy, you should monitor how many credits you're consistently leaving unused and see if you can choose a lower performance tier.

-- Guest OS perspective
+##### Guest OS perspective

-  - VM Insights is how we recommend you get key metrics from an operating system perspective on attached disks.
+VM Insights is recommended for getting key metrics from an operating system perspective on attached disks.
 This is where you'll report or alert on disk/drive metrics like *logical disk space used*, and the operating system kernel's own perspective on disk IOPS and throughput.
 Combining these performance metrics with the platform performance metrics can help isolate OS or even application throughput issues on your disks vs platform bottlenecks.

 ### Virtual Machines